Interested in getting a job after graduation? Planning is the fourth most successful degree subject for finding work after completion.

 How can we help?

-The Royal Town Planning Institute (RTPI) has created a new bursary for places on accredited University planning Masters courses.
+The Royal Town Planning Institute (RTPI) is continuing its highly successful bursary for places on accredited University planning Masters courses.
 It is open to students from any discipline including law, politics, geography or architecture who decide to choose planning as a career.
 Interested?
-Find out more about town planning and how it can help shape the places we live and work in.
+Find out more about town planning and how you can help shape the places we live and work in.

 How the scheme will work